jaredLunde/render-props/packages/items/README.md

 # Items
-A state container which provides a simple interface for adding and removing items from simple arrays and sets while maintaining immutability on those arrays and sets, allowing for strict-comparison in child components.
+A state container which provides an interface for adding and removing items from simple arrays and sets while maintaining immutability on those arrays and sets, allowing for strict-comparison in child components.